 These are now well established and we have recently added a series of evening lectures to our annual events when we tap into the vast knowledge and expertise of some of our nurserymen who come and talk on various types and species of garden worthy plants.

 We are also delighted to be associated with a series of Gardening Master Classes, run by Noel Kingsbury and Annie Guilfoyle in collaboration with Gardens Illustrated magazine.
-A successful day on Pruning was held in 2017 and days on Container Planting and Plants with Long Term Performance are planned for 2018.
+A successful day on Pruning was held in 2017, another on Container Planting in 2018 and a Garden Design Workshop is planned for 2019.